Business Analytics vs Data Analytics

 We often have a question – is business analytics and data analytics same?
 They both work on the data but there are a few key differences in their approach.

-Let’s see some of the key data analytics and business analytics differences:
+Let’s see some of the key differences between Business analytics vs data analytics:

 As the name implies, a business analyst profile is more concerned with the data’s business implications. he uses data to help streamline and improve the business metrics of the organization, like,